apotofkoolaid/UnCalamityModMusicLite/README.md

 Music by: Heart Plus Up!, SkippyZii, novaGnomes, KipperSkipp, Salvati, and Thriplerex

-Sprites by: Seasalt, RiverOaken, R8DIO, and Heart Plus Up!
+Sprites by: Seasalt, RiverOaken, R8DIO, toothbrush, and Heart Plus Up!

 Coded by: apotofkoolaid and FullOfXP